Part 9: Working with SQL databases

 This will create a SQLite database persons.db (you don’t have to worry about creating the schema, this is handled automatically)

-Data can be retrieved from the database via slite3, e. g. the following command
+Alternatively, data can be queried directly from the database via sqlite3, e. g. the following command

 sqlite3 persons.db "SELECT * FROM Person"